-Flame height is recorded by visual observations, photographs, or video footage.
-Videos from the ICFMP BE #3 test series and photographs from BE #2 are available.
+Flame height is recorded by visual observations, photographs or video footage.
+Videos from the ICFMP BE # 3 test series and photographs from BE #2 are available.
 It is difficult to precisely measure the flame height, but the photos and videos allow one to make estimates accurate to within a pan diameter.

-The MAGIC model for flame height consists of Heskestad's flame height correlation.
-See Reference 2 for technical details.
+The MAGIC model for flame height consists in the Heskestad's flame height correlation.
+See reference 6-2 for technical details.

-ICFMP BE #2: The height of the visible flame in the photographs of BE #2 has been estimated to be between 2.4 and 3 pan diameters [(3.8 m to 4.8 m (12.5 ft to 15.7 ft)].
-From Figure A-24, which reports MAGIC flame height predictions, flame heights are between 3 and 7 m (9.8 and 23.0 ft).
+ICFMP BE #2: The height of the visible flame in the photographs of BE #2 has been estimated to be between 2.4 and 3 pan diameters (3.8 m to 4.8 m).
+From Figure A-24, which reports MAGIC flame height predictions, flame heights are between 3 and 7 m.

 ICFMP BE #3: MAGIC appears to predict the flame height correctly in this test series, at least to the accuracy of visual observations and a few photographs taken before the hot gas layer obscures the upper part of the fire.
 The experiments were not designed to measure the flame height other than through visual observation.
-Flame height pictures and MAGIC predictions can be found in Figures A-26 through A-28.
-Notice for example that Figure A-26 suggests flames with heights similar to the height of the door [2 m (6.6 ft)].
-MAGIC's predictions peak above 2 m (6.6 ft) in all cases.
+Flame height pictures and MAGIC predictions can be found in Figures A-26 to A-28.
+Notice for example that Figure A-26 suggests flames with heights similar to the height of the door (2 m).
+MAGIC predictions peak above 2 m in all cases.

-Summary: Flame Height - Green
+Summary: Flame Height

-MAGIC appears to provide flame height predictions consistent with the heights observed in available photographs for BE #2.
-MAGIC's flame height predictions for BE #3 are also consistent with the heights observed in available photographs.

-• This evaluation does not suggest that MAGIC is under-predicting flame height.
-Therefore, based on the consistency with visual evidence, a Green classification is assigned.
+- MAGIC appears to provide flame height predictions consistent with the ones observed in available photographs for BE#2.
+MAGIC flame height predictions for BE#3 are also consistent with observations made from available photographs. - This evaluation does not suggest that MAGIC is under-predicting flame height.
+Therefore, based on the consistency with visual evidence, a green classification is assigned.